 Here are the two great volumes of Goto!
-Surely they have been waiting for so many years for its attentive readers.
-I would be a right person to rediscover such buried treasure.
+Surely, they have been waiting for so many years for its attentive readers.
+I would like to be a right person to rediscover such buried treasure.

 This is the reason why I started to explore and revive the unique life and outstanding work of the late professor Fumitoshi Goto.
 Besides, I have an emotional attachment to the name "Goto" per se in the sense that more than 50 years ago, I lost another Goto, exactly Yasumasa Goto, a very close friend of mine at Kobe.
-Because of these reasons, I have determined to write an academic paper in memory of the late Mr. Goto as a good friend of mine.
-3)
+Because of these reasons, I have determined to write an academic paper in fond memory of the two Gotos.3) It seems that some of old memories will never be fading away.